 Remember that items in the taxonomy should not overlap and should attempt to capture all possible issues encountered by your customers.
 Ideally, the contents of your taxonomy should be MECE (Mutually Exclusive, Collectively Exhaustive)

 Review new additions to your customer issue taxonomy to ensure a consistent naming convention has been followed

 Upload your customer issue taxonomy to your workflow management system, train your agents and launch reporting dashboards

-Ensure data integrity by training your agents on categorising customer contacts.
+Ensure data integrity by training your agents on categorizing customer contacts.
 Implement a quality assurance process to confirm the correct application of your issue taxonomy.

 Work with the administrator of your workflow management system to incorporate your customer issue taxonomy

-Train agents to use the customer issue taxonomy to categorise tickets in the workflow management system
+Train agents to use the customer issue taxonomy to categorize tickets in the workflow management system

 Partner with your quality assurance team to ensure your issue taxonomy is applied correctly to classify customer contacts

 Work with a business analyst to launch reporting dashboards.
 For example, the top drivers of customer contact based on your defined issue taxonomy